okta/okta-aws-cli/README.md

 Note: example assumes other Okta AWS CLI configuration values have already been set by ENV variables or `.env` file.

+Note: output will be in `setx` statements if the runtime is Windows.

 ```shell
 $ okta-aws-cli
 Open the following URL to begin Okta device authorization for the AWS CLI.